nowshad-hasan/interview-preparation/syllabus/spring topics.md

 - BeanFactory vs ApplicationContext
 - Constructor Injection over Field Injection:
 - Qualifier
-- Why we don't need to use @ComponentScan in Spring  Boot
+- What is @ComponentScan?
+Why we don't need to use @ComponentScan in Spring  Boot?
 - OpenSession Vs BeginSession
 - Flush
 - @Proxy, @Async